spring-guides/gs-scheduling-tasks/README.md

                  `- Second, 0-59
 ```

 Congratulations!
-You have put together a couple scheduled tasks and quickly wired them into your application.
-This technique works inside web apps as well as ones run on the command line.
+You have put together a handful of scheduled tasks and quickly wired them into your application.
+This technique works inside any type of application, web or command-line.

 ## External Links
 * [Spring Framework 3.2.2.RELEASE official docs for scheduling tasks](http://static.springsource.org/spring/docs/3.2.2.RELEASE/spring-framework-reference/html/scheduling.html#scheduling-annotation-support)